 So, at the broad level, it’s about protecting and growing your wealth, which many investors are interested in.
 However, the Bull and Bust Report does cater more to conservative investors and those with more right-leaning views.

-And it’s especially suited to those who are concerned about things like loose monetary and fiscal policy.
+And it’s particularly suited to those who are concerned about monetary and fiscal policy.
 In other words, the Federal Reserve printing money and excessive government spending.
 Chris minces no words when it comes to his thoughts on these topics:

 As you can see, he doesn’t hold back (lol).